-So as long as growers keep the buds between 15.5-21°C and roughly 45-55% humidity while they’re drying, the non-psychoactive cannabinoids in the plant matter will continue to transform into molecules of THCA, which, once decarboxylated, will convert into THC.
+So as long as growers keep the buds between 15.5-21°C and roughly 45-55% humidity while drying.
+The non-psychoactive cannabinoids in the plant matter will continue to transform into molecules of THCA.
+Which, once decarboxylated, will convert into THC.

 Related Article: Decarboxylation – How to “Activate” Weed

-Keeping the buds below 21°C while it dries also inhibits the terpenes from degrading, which allows them to stay present in the buds until they reach your smoking vessel of choice.
+Keeping the buds below 21°C while it dries inhibits the terpenes from degrading.
+Which allows them to stay present in the buds until they reach your smoking vessel of choice.

-However, a sticky nug can also serve as an indicator that the weed was packed up too quickly while still wet, meaning that it contains a high level of water, otherwise known as high moisture content.
+However, a sticky nug can serve as an indicator that the weed was packed up quickly while still wet.
+Meaning that it contains a high level of water, otherwise known as high moisture content.

 Herb Approach AAAA weed is premium top craft cannabis.
 The Craft Cannabis Collection consists of an exotic and diverse assortment of staff-approved and suggested cannabis varieties to provide customers with a wide range of options for only the best smoking experiences!

 With this in mind, below, we’ll highlight some of the top 3 performing strains within this collection.

 Death Bubba is a potent indica-dominant hybrid that packs a real punch!
 However, with THC levels ranging from 22-27%, Death Bubba is surely not for the faint of heart!